View Document Text

 Registered investment advisers are required to disclose all material facts regarding any legal or disciplinary

-events that would be material to your evaluation of AIA or the integrity of AIA’s management.
-AIA has no
+events that would be material to your evaluation of AIA or the integrity of AIA's management.

 Item 10 – Other Financial Industry Activities and Affiliations

-A. Registration as a Broker/Dealer or Broker/Dealer Representative
+Registration as a Broker/Dealer or Broker/Dealer Representative

-In addition to their roles with AIA, certain personnel within AIA are currently also registered with
+In addition to their roles with AIA, certain personnel within AIA are currently also registered with Sanctuary

-Sanctuary Securities, Inc., a related FINRA broker/dealer.
-As such, they can introduce accounts via
+Securities, Inc., a related FINRA broker/dealer.
+As such, they can introduce accounts via Sanctuary

-clients as their broker.
-This is conflict of interest as they may recommend that the client uses
+broker.
+This is a conflict of interest as they may recommend that the client uses Pershing, LLC as their

-Pershing, LLC as their custodian and Sanctuary Securities as their broker dealer to benefit an
+custodian and Sanctuary Securities as their broker dealer to benefit an affiliate.
+We mitigate this conflict by

-affiliate.
-We mitigate this conflict by not allowing our dually registered representatives to collect
+not allowing our dually registered representatives to collect any brokerage-related fee, commission, sales

-transactions or opening accounts through Sanctuary Securities.
+credit markup/markdown or incentive for effecting transactions or opening accounts through Sanctuary

 AIA, Sanctuary Securities, Inc. and Sanctuary Advisors, LLC are affiliates and related persons by virtue of